hashicorp/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 * `name` - (Required) The name of the Connection String.
 * `type` - (Required) The type of the Connection String.
 Possible values are `APIHub`, `Custom`, `DocDb`, `EventHub`, `MySQL`, `NotificationHub`, `PostgreSQL`, `RedisCache`, `ServiceBus`, `SQLAzure` and  `SQLServer`.
 * `value` - (Required) The value for the Connection String.

 ---

+`identity` supports the following:

+* `type` - (Required) Specifies the identity type of the App Service.
+At this time the only allowed value is `SystemAssigned`.

+~> The assigned `principal_id` and `tenant_id` can be retrieved after the App Service has been created.
+More details are available below.

+---